BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 		- Post: [[How to Format Dialogue in a Novel]]
 		- Post: [[How do you write good dialogue]]?
 		- Post: [[What are the 7 rules of writing dialogue]]?
-		- Post: What is an example of good dialogue?
-		- Post: What are the 5 rules of writing dialogue?
-		- Post: What are the 10 rules of dialogue?
 	- Sub-pillar: [[A Guide to Writing Prompts]]
 		- Post: [[Fiction Writing Prompts - A Comprehensive List For Writers]]
 		- Post: [[Science Fiction Writing Prompts]]